Israel’s air defense systems, explained and visualized

 To those on the ground, a direct interception sounds like a loud bang and can sometimes be felt from the ground.

 The warhead is believed to carry 11 kilograms of high explosives, IHS Jane’s said.
-Its range is from 4 km to 70 km (2.5 miles to 43 miles).
+Its range is from 4 kilometers to 70 kilometers (2.5 miles to 43 miles).

 The US government has spent over $2.9 billion on the Iron Dome program, according to the Congressional Research Service.